Investment theme: Building skills and confidence

 The International Women’s Group is based in Glasgow and all women are welcome.
 The majority of members are refugees who are seeking support, friendships and are eager to integrate into the community.
 Through developing a new found skill, the members unlock their creative talent and feel a boost in confidence.
 The project demonstrates social inclusion as the restrictions on mothers are reduced with the provision of a crèche service.
 The crèche allows mothers to have personal time.
 Each mother is able to relax knowing their child is safe and secure.
 The group connects similar women together to build strong friendship bonds and form a supportive social network.
 Mothers are welcomed and encouraged to attend as a crèche is offered.
 The sense of belonging increases self-esteem and happiness.
 The opportunity to learn a new skill increases confidence as the women are encouraged to fulfill their full potential and discover new abilities.

-If you’d like to know more about making a donation to support organisations like the International Women’s Group, through the Women’s Fund for Scotland please get in touch with Shona Blakeley, Development Manager by emailing firstname.lastname@example.org or call 0131 524 0353.
+If you’d like to know more about making a donation to support organisations like the International Women’s Group, through the Women’s Fund for Scotland please get in touch with Shona Blakeley, Executive Director by emailing firstname.lastname@example.org

 - Names have been changed